-Cazuela is one of the traditional and comfort dishes in a Chilean kitchen.
-It is a flexible homemade stew for which you can use different varieties of meat, typically served with a variety of ingredients, including pumpkin, tomatoes, green beans, chickens, and a lot more!
+Cazuela is a flexible Chilean homemade stew dish which uses different varieties of meat depending on preference, typically served with a variety of ingredients, including pumpkin, tomatoes, green beans, chickens and more.

 Origin & Cultural Significance